Rules and Procedures

 Spirit Days: Spirit Days are normally scheduled on the last day of the school week.

-This event allows children to wear appropriate jeans with a school spirit shirt that reflects an SSA+S club, team, etc.
+- This event allows children to wear appropriate jeans with a school spirit shirt.

 Dress Down and Project Day Attire:

-AS FASHION TRENDS CHANGE, THIS POLICY, WITHOUT NOTICE, MAY BE ADJUSTED ACCORDINGLY
+AS FASHION TRENDS CHANGE, THIS POLICY MAY BE ADJUSTED WITHOUT NOTICE.

 Interscholastic Sports Program